School holidays are here or fast approaching. Although children are delighted, parents of children with special needs know it is a challenging time.

 - Is your family going away from home for a holiday?

 - Is your child going to a camp?

-- If your child will be starting a new school next year, are there steps you need to take to start preparing her for that transition?
+- If your child will be starting a new school next year, is she prepared for that transition?

 - If you are working, who will look after your child and what types of activities will that person do.
 Do you have a backup babysitter/caretaker if that person is sick?